Master in International Business (MIB-E)

 Integration.”
 Despite the phenomenon of globalisation, businesses also tend to be regionalised.

 Analysing the role of civilisations - religions in a globalised world; we can identify eight major economic - religious areas, each area, can be formed by one or more distinct economic areas.

 1- Western Christian Civilisation.

 Christianity (Catholicism and Protestantism) is the largest religion.
-In the Western Civilisation, three different economic areas are
+In the Western Civilisation, three different economic areas are identified:

 - American, divided into the North American Economic Area (with the United States as the Central State), the Latin American (Brazil -BRICS country- is the Central State) and the Caribbean.